AlmasB/FXGL/CONTRIBUTING.md

 This will generate FXGL-x.y.z.jar, including sources, javadoc and uber-jar in the "target/" directory.

+## Workflow

+Typically there will be 2 branches: `master` and `x.y.z`.
+The `master` branch should always be *clean* and deployable.
+Essentially, the `master` branch is for releases.
+All the work goes to and stems from the `x.y.z` branch.
+Hence, after cloning you should always branch away from `x.y.z` and once your work is complete, pull a request back to `x.y.z`.

 ## Coding Standards

 The project uses a few guidelines when it comes to code (the list may grow):